xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 ## Conclusion

-Xarray enables neat functionality, standardization, and simplication for Bayesian users.
+Xarray enables neat functionality, standardization, and simplification for Bayesian users.
 If you're a Bayesian practitioner we invite you to use ArviZ, and xarray by extension, to see how easy things are.
 If you're a library developer for anything that uses numerical, consider how Xarray could help your users.
-We're quite thrilled with capabilities of Xarray today and are excited to see how what's to come in in the future!
+We're quite thrilled with the capabilities of Xarray today and are excited to see what's to come in the future!